 Family Holiday Traditions

-Here is a list and a little background of some favorite Holiday traditions from around the world:
+Here is a list and a little background of some favorite Holiday traditions around the world:

-- Yule Goat: The Yule Goat is a Swedish tradition.
-The goat is made of straw and believed to help guard the Christmas Tree.
-Straw is a typical Christmas decoration in Scandinavian homes, as it represents Jesus being more on the manger.
+Yule Goat: The Yule Goat is a Swedish tradition.
+The goat is made of straw and is believed to help guard the Christmas Tree.
+Straw is a typical Christmas decoration in Scandinavian homes, as it represents Jesus being in the manger.

-- Christmas Lists for Santa: Writing wish lists for Santa is a common tradition in the United States.
+Christmas Lists for Santa: Writing wish lists for Santa Claus is a common tradition in the United States.
 Children send them by mail, hand deliver them, give them to their elves, or have their parents send them to the North Pole.
-In Germany, it is traditional for children to decorate their Christmas lists with pictures and then leave them on the windowsill overnight.
+In Germany, it is traditional for children to decorate their Christmas lists for Saint Nicholas with pictures and then leave them on the windowsill overnight.

 The beautiful and wonderful thing about traditions, is that they are unique to each family.
 They are ever changing and evolving and are for everyone.
-Here’s to wishing you all a wonderful holiday season and amazing memories from your family traditions, new old and ever changing!
+Here’s to wishing you all a wonderful holiday and Christmas season and hoping you can make some amazing memories from your family traditions, new, old, and ever changing!